millJosh/it3038c-scripts/project3/README.md

 $ node --version $ npm --version

 ### IMPORTANT!
-You will also need to install dependencies to use this lab
+You will also need to install dependencies to use this project

 The simplest way is to do the following in a command prompt: